-Coming on the last product on our exhaustive list of paid DevOps tools comes to the tool Sensu – which is an infrastructure and also an application monitoring solution.
+Coming on the last product on our exhaustive list of paid DevOps tools comes the tool Sensu – which is an infrastructure and also an application monitoring solution.
 Provides also the abilities to measure and monitor the infrastructure, service health, application health, business KPIs.
-With a mix of static, dynamic and ephemeral infrastructure at scale, Sensu tries to solve the modern day challenges in the modern infrastructure platforms.
-Sensu isn’t a Software-as-a-Service (SaaS) solution but gives you full control on the availability of your monitoring solution, per se.
+With a mix of static, dynamic, and ephemeral infrastructure at scale, Sensu tries to solve the modern-day challenges in the modern infrastructure platforms.
+Sense isn’t a Software-as-a-Service (SaaS) solution but gives you full control over the availability of your monitoring solution, per se.

 Following are some of the advantages of using Sensu, let us now take a look at each and every one of them: